aguerra1508/09-Homework-Readme-Generator/readme/README.md

   ## Usage

-  The user will run the project via node.js.
+  The user will run the project via node.js using the `node index.js` command.
 The user will be given a series of prompts which will be used to complete the required sections of the README.md file.
-Once the user has completed all the prompts, the file will console log that a the file was successfully generated.
+Once the user has completed all the prompts, the file will console log that the file was successfully generated.
 The newly generated file will then appear in the Open Editors section of VS code.

   ## Credits